-Meet Jenny Harnish, a multimedia journalist in Lewisburg, WV.
-She works as a photographer/videographer for the Register-Herald.
+Meet Jenny Harnish, a multimedia journalist and wedding photographer in Lewisburg, WV.
+She works for herself w/ Greenbrier Images and as a photographer/videographer for the Register-Herald.
 While in graduate school in Washington DC, Jenny developed the idea for a website – PrisonStories.org – that would bring together the best short documentaries about people who have spent time in the criminal justice system.
 Learn more about Jenny with our Q&A:

 1. How do you describe your palette?

 I started out doing photography in a dark room at a Community College.
 From there I got a degree in photojournalism and worked for newspapers.
 After that I took it to the next step and learned video.
 I’ve combined my love of beautiful visuals with movement and sound.
 Ultimately I want to tell visual stories that move the viewer and help make the world a better place.